39 Bodies Discovered In Truck Container In Southeast England

 The U.K.'s Road Haulage Association released a statement about the shocking discovery, with its chief executive Richard Burnett saying, "Our thoughts are with the families of those who have lost their lives, but whatever the circumstances of this tragedy it highlights the danger of migrant gangs people-smuggling on lorries."

-Burnett tells local news outlet EssexLive that the container seems to be a refrigerated unit, adding that conditions inside would be both "horrendous" and life-threatening if the cooling elements were turned on with people inside.
+Burnett says the container seems to be a refrigerated unit, adding that conditions inside would be both "horrendous" and life-threatening if the cooling elements were turned on with people inside, according to local news outlet EssexLive.